 Further Reading About Glacier National Chalets

 Interested in learning more about the Glacier National Park Chalets?
 There were once 9 chalets in the park that predated the Going to the Sun Road.
 Today, only 2 remain in service as chalets: Sperry and Granite Park.
 The main building at the Sperry complex burned in 2017, but re-opens in Summer 2020.
 The Two Medicine Chalet is now a camp store.
 Here’s a list of good reads about the chalets:

 Sperry Chalet burns to the ground on August 31, 2017.
 NPS Photo.

-Granite Park Chalet is equipped with a propane-powered kitchen.
+Granite Park Chalet is a historic backcountry hut equipped with an off-grid, propane-powered kitchen.
 There, your guide will prepare and serve delicious home cooked meals.
 Adjacent to the kitchen is a comfy, rustic dining room where you may relax and enjoy the atmosphere.

 Sleeping accommodations are in the upper level of the main Chalet or in the Annex, about 200 feet from the main Chalet.
 The rooms are hostel-style and furnished with single bunk beds (2 to 6 beds per room) and linens are provided.
 We can make requests to the Chalet that couples/groups have their own rooms, but we cannot guarantee this.

 The Chalet’s walls are very thin.
 If you are a light sleeper we recommend ear plugs.

 There are no shower facilities, but drinking water is available.
 Bottled water can be purchased or local water can be obtained from a filtered system near the Chalet.

 There are pit toilets equipped with toilet paper and hand sanitizer near the Chalet.